Hiking the Pride Rock Trail: The Southeast Ridge of Puʻu ʻŌhulehule on Oʻahu

 Southeast Ridge of Puʻu ʻŌhulehule

-In comparison, Pride Rock is 100% a beginner trail, meaning if you had any difficulty with the ridge up to this point, then I recommend turning back here.
+In comparison, Pride Rock is 100% a beginner trail, meaning if you had any difficulty with the ridge up to this point, I recommend turning back here.
 I can promise that the Southeast Ridge is not meant for 99.9% of hikers.

 That being said, if you are hiking up the Pride Rock Trail to continue further up the ridge, I would say you should have already completed the Puʻu ʻŌhulehule Trail from the main route through Kahana Valley, as this will more than likely be your exit trail off the mountain.